jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 * Remove applications
 * Keep your applications up to date

 The APT installer was released in 1998, the same time that Red Hat released its package manager (giving Debian a leg up and a few years head-start).
-APT was the out growth of a research project called Diety run by the Debian developers.
+APT was the out growth of a research project called *Deity* run by the Debian developers.
 It was planned to be a large GUI-like project, but it turns out that the APT CLI was implemented with such finesse and simplicity that all GUI plans were dropped.
 APT is mentioned as one of the key user based features for Debian based distros and Debian's founder Ian Murdock considers APT to be one of the best contributions of Linux [^108].
 APT stands for the Advanced Packaging Toolkit.
 APT will interface with *dpkg* and has many similar commands but extends the functionality of dpkg in a critical way.

 APT, which basically resolves dependency problems and retrieves the requested packages, works with dpkg under the hood.
 The main commands of APT are as follows: